senseigab/senseigab.github.io/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
+In this page, you will find more information about my teaching experience and speaking engagements.

+## Teaching
+### My Teaching Philosophy

+You can find this teaching philosophy in PDF here.

+### Currently facilitating
-I am not teaching at present, but here are the modules I have handled previously.
+**I am not teaching at present, but here are the modules and invited talks I have handled and delivered previously.**

-## Previous courses facilitated:
+### Previously facilitated
-Colegio de San Juan de Letran, Manila (2019-2020, Term 1)
+**Colegio de San Juan de Letran, Manila** (2019-2020, Term 1)
 * Study and Critical Thinking Skills
 * Purposive Communication
 * Great Books

-Far Eastern University, Manila (2016-2017)
+**Far Eastern University, Manila** (2016-2017)
 * Introduction to Language Arts
 * Basic Communication Arts and Skills (Reading and Writing Skills)
 * Intermediate Communication Arts and Skills (Research Writing Skills)